andromash/jv-internet-shop-romash/README.md

 This is the project that implements idea of secured internet shop.
 The main subject of the shop is different beverages.
 This projects represents client - server architecture.
+Also this projects was build on N-tier architecture.
+So we have DAO layer, Service layer, Controller.

 Technologies, used in this project:
 - Java 8